NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 In the WOP images, a pixel was simply coloured white, if there is a projected point corresponding to it.
 For the intensity and normal images, we applied a Gaussian convolution kernel, to make the images smoother.
 The convolution kernel is \(3 \times 3\) with a standard deviation of 0.85.
 No filter was applied to the WOP images.

 Projecting the points onto a two-dimensional plane inherently causes information loss, as we lose one degree of spatial freedom.
 Consequently, we lose intrinsic structural relationships in the data.
-The projection tactics described in this section attempt to combat this: multiple viewing angles provide a more thorough view of the tree than one singular angle, and the slice images allow the models to see "inside" the trees, as can be seen in Figure~\ref{fig:birch_fullvslice}.
+The projection tactics described in this section attempt to combat this: multiple viewing angles provide a more thorough view of the tree than one singular angle, and the slice images allow the models to "see inside the trees", as can be seen in Figure~\ref{fig:birch_fullvslice}.
 The key idea behind the normal projections is to embed three-dimensional structural information into the images via colour.
 Normal vectors describe the local three-dimensional geometry of each point.
 Another way this could be achieved is by using eigenfeatures derived from the local structural tensor of each point, as is done by~\citet{Blackburn}.

 Additionally, we examined the effect of image size in model training on model performance.
 Image size refers to the parameter passed on to the YOLO model in the training phase.
 The input images are scaled to the set image size by applying bilinear interpolation.
 All images were created to have size \(1024\times1024\), and were scaled using the bilinear interpolation to the set size when training the model.
 Ultralytics implements the scaling using OpenCV's resize-function~\citep{opencv_library}.
 We tested the effect of image size only on the intensity-coloured images.
 The differences in perceived visual quality are large for the smaller image sizes, as demonstrated by Figure~\ref{fig:imsizes_rowan}.
 We see that a significant portion of visual details are lost in images sized \(128\times 128\) and smaller.
-However, the visual differences are not as prevalent between the larger images.